immcantation/dowser/docs/topics/getSubclones.md

 -------------------

 heavy
-:   A tibble containing heavy chain sequences with clone_id
+:   a tibble containing heavy chain sequences with clone_id

 light
-:   A tibble containing light chain sequences
+:   a tibble containing light chain sequences

 nproc
 :   number of cores for parallelization

 minseq
-:   minimum number of sequneces per clone
+:   minimum number of sequences per clone

 id
 :   name of the column containing sequence identifiers.